learn-academy-2024-alpha/scavenger-hunt-answer/README.md

   - code
     In HTML and CSS, what is the difference between a class and an id?
     In HTML and CSS, a class is a way to apply a style or functionality to multiple elements on a page.
 An ID, on the other hand, should be unique on a single HTML page.
     What is an HMTL attribute?
-18. An HTML attribute is a property or characteristic of an HTML element that provides additional information about the element or modifies its behavior.
+An HTML attribute is a property or characteristic of an HTML element that provides additional information about the element or modifies its behavior.
     What is CSS?
+    -cascading style sheets- styles your page
     What is git?
-    What is your personal plan if you find yourself without internet?
+    -an open source version control system. used widely in the programming word What is your personal plan if you find yourself without internet?
+    -Notify instructors immediately. use my cellphone hotspot while trouble shoot router. if all else fails. go to my apartments office workspace.

 ### Git Terms and Commands